drio/manual-render/README.md

 This is a repo to learn the math behind rendering 2D/3D scenes.

+## 09: Basic shaders

+I deciced to move to shaders despite I don't have textures.

+Key concepts in shaders: We are going to compute vertex transformations and pixel colors in parallel, using the GPU.

+For this to work, there is a lot of boiler plate we have to do.

+We have been:

+1. Projecting vertices from world coordinates to screen coordinates using matrices.
+We were multiplying our vertices by the transform matrix, vertex by vertex.

+2. Then we were determining the pixel color on each pixel in the screen.

+In a traditional CPU approach we:

+1. Data Flow Setup (like traditional pipeline input/output)

+- Traditional: Function parameters and return values
+- GPU: Vertex Buffer Objects (VBO) - input data in GPU memory -> a Chunk of GPU memory that contains vertex data -> raw bytes
+    -> numbers, poisitions, colors, normals
+- GPU: Vertex Array Objects (VAO) - describes data layout -> Innstructions on how to interpret the VBO data.

+2. Processing Programs (like traditional functions)

+- Traditional: CPU functions that process one item
+- GPU: Vertex Shader - transforms each vertex position
+- GPU: Fragment Shader - determines each pixel color

+3. Control Parameters (like traditional function arguments)

+- Traditional: Function parameters passed by value
+- GPU: Uniforms - global parameters sent to all shader instances
+- Example: mvp_matrix transforms all vertices the same way

+4. Execution Context (like traditional runtime environment)

+- Traditional: CPU process, memory, stack
+- GPU: OpenGL Context - manages GPU state and resources

+---
+Key Difference: Parallelism

+Traditional Sequential:
+results = []
+for vertex in vertices:
+  transformed = transform_vertex(vertex, matrix)
+  results.append(transformed)

+GPU Shader Parallel:
+// This runs simultaneously on hundreds of vertices gl_Position = mvp_matrix * vec4(in_position, 1.0);

+The file `simple_camera_test.py` contains a simple 3d graphics program that uses shaders.
+The purpose was to make sure all the components work and to get my head around before migrating our current pipeline to shaders.
+This file has:

+1. Data Setup → setup_vertex_data() - Creates VBO/VAO
+2. Programs → create_shader_program() - Compiles shaders
+3. Parameters → program['mvp_matrix'].write() - Sends uniforms
+4. Context → setup_window_and_context() - Creates GPU connection
+5. Execute → vao.render() - Runs shaders on all data in parallel

+Two other important concepts in shaders.
+Uniforms and Attributes.
+That is data that will be available per each instance of the shader.
+Example, vertex shader will have:

+in vec3 in_position;
+in vec3 in_color;

+uniform mat4 mvp_matrix;

+mpv_matrix is the same per all instances of the vertex shader. in_position and in_color is different per each fragment shader.

+Another very important piece is that now we don't have a real camera object, when we are designing the scene, the camera determines how we are going to part of the world we are focusing in in our screen.
+We encode that information in the projection matrix.

+In the example, at the beginning, we use the identity matrix.

 ## 08: FPS and z-buffering

 My FPS is 1 or 2 with rasterization enabled.
 Expected but at least we can measure it now.